 Exams consist of objective questions (matching, multiple-choice, fill-in-the-blanks), problem sets, and short answers (2-3 sentences).
-Personal lecture and reading notes may be used on some exams.
-MissedExams may be made up only if you experience an excusable absence during the scheduled exam period (see above) and if you or someone on your behalf has informed the Professor preferably before the exam begins, but usually no later than within a week afterward.
+Personal lecture and reading notes may be used on some exams, so take good notes!
+Missed Exams may be made up only if you experience an excusable absence during the scheduled exam period, and if you or someone on your behalf has informed the Professor preferably before the exam begins, but usually no later than within a week afterward.
 Missed exams should be made up within one week of the exam date and are administered at the instructor's convenience.